Dyvil/Dyvil-Language-Reference/syntax/number-literals.md

 | `0o`   | 8    | 0 - 7 | `0o777`, `0o0123` |
 | `0x`   | 16   | 0 - F | `0x123`, `0xABCDEF`, `0xDEADBEEF` |

-- All sorts can have as many leading zeros as necessary.
+- All sorts can have as many leading zeros (after the prefix) as necessary.
 - Leading minus signs `-` are not part of the tokens.
 They are always handled specially by the parser.
 - Base-16 'digits' `A` - `F` can also be lowercase `a` - `f`.